vortexman5/vortex/docs_summary/README.md

    poetry shell
    ```

-For more detailed installation and deployment instructions, see the [Comprehensive Deployment Guide](comprehensive_deployment_guide.md).
+For more detailed installation and deployment instructions, see the [Comprehensive Deployment Guide](comprehensive_deployment_guide.md) or the [Linux Mint Installation Guide](linux_mint_installation_guide.md) for Linux Mint users.

 ## Contributing